DFE-Digital/education-benchmarking-and-insights/documentation/testing/performance-test-plan/Establishment_API_Average-load-testing.md

-﻿# API Spike Testing Plan
+﻿# API Average Load Testing Plan

 ## Description
-This test simulates a sudden and significant increase in the number of users to evaluate the system's performance under unexpected peak loads.
-The goal is to ensure that the API endpoints can handle the load without significant degradation in performance metrics.
+This test simulates typical user activity to evaluate the system's performance under expected normal loads.
+The goal is to ensure that the API endpoints perform efficiently and reliably during everyday usage scenarios.
 ## Objective
-- Assess system stability under sudden and extreme load increases.
+- Assess system stability under typical load conditions.
-- Identify performance bottlenecks when load spikes occur.
+- Identify performance bottlenecks during normal usage.
-- Ensure system resilience and graceful recovery after spikes.
+- Ensure system reliability and responsiveness during average load.
-- Understand performance limits and capacity thresholds.
+- Understand performance metrics and capacity thresholds under regular load.
 - Improve system design based on testing insights.
-- Maintain acceptable user experience during high-load scenarios.
+- Maintain an optimal user experience during average load scenarios.
 ## Procedure

 ### Determine Capacity
-Calculate the total number of requests that each API endpoint can handle simultaneously.
-For spike test we will do 1/3 the number of users in 30 minutes duration.
+Calculate the average number of requests that each API endpoint typically handles simultaneously.
+For the average load test, simulate the number of users equivalent to the expected daily usage pattern.

-### Spike Phase
+### Average Load Phase
-For each endpoint, abruptly increase the number of concurrent users to simulate a spike load.
+For each endpoint, simulate the typical number of concurrent users to mimic average load conditions over a period of 5 days.

 ### Monitoring Performance